shariq1989/cookbook/content/recipe/kimchi_jigae.md

 ### ABOUT THE MEAL

 Kimchi jjigae or kimchi stew is quickly becoming a favorite in our home, mainly because of the flexible ingredients and how easy it is to make.
-I still need to get my hands on one of those cute [earthenware pots](https://amzn.to/3soWXDL)the stew is traditionally prepared and served within.
+I still need to get my hands on one of those cute [earthenware pots](https://amzn.to/3soWXDL) this stew is traditionally prepared and served within.

-#### What main ingredients are needed for this meal?
+#### What main ingredients do I need for this meal?

 * Broth: A more traditional Korean broth includes dried anchovy and seaweed, both of which make for a delicious broth.
 Since these ingredients can be hard to come by, I chose to use staples I usually have in my pantry for the broth instead.
 If you want more kimchi flavor in your jjigae, consider adding 1-2 tbsp of the kimchi juice to flavor the broth.

 * Tofu: I like using large slices of tofu for this dish.
-While traditional kimchi jjigae is prepared with meat and tofu, I stick with tofu in my recipe.
+While traditional kimchi jjigae includes meat and tofu, I stick to tofu in my recipe.
 Occasionally, I will add shiitake mushrooms to change things up a bit.

 * Kimchi: Kimchi is not just a side dish in Korean cuisine; it is the main ingredient of many recipes.
 From what I hear, the best kimchi jjigae is the result of using kimchi that has been in your refrigerator for quite a while.